 Depending on what SUP fans value the most, where they go for water sports and what they want to transport with their bike trailer, different models come into question.
 In the following we point out the similarities and differences.

 Common features of the SUP-bike trailer

-The four models, reacha compact, reacha beach, reacha street and reacha pro, are all suitable for transporting stand-up paddles (SUP) and are suitable for all kinds of water sports or outdoor activities.
+The four models, reacha SPORT with 20" compact tires, reacha SPORT with 20" beach tires, reacha SPORT with 24" street tires and reacha PRO, are all suitable for transporting stand-up paddles (SUP) and are suitable for all kinds of water sports or outdoor activities.
 This is because all hand and bicycle trailers are characterised by stable aluminium frames and various tyres that can take on all road surfaces.
 With the specially developed bike connector each model can be quickly and easily connected to any standard bicycle - whether mountain bike, touring bike, racing bike or e-bike.

 But if you are already pedalling your bike for the sake of the environment, then the question naturally arises where the textile loading areas and the aluminium frame actually come from and especially: are the materials produced sustainably (and regionally)?
 First of all, the reacha founders decided to keep the use of plastic to a minimum.
 All plastic parts used are made of injected carbon, which is mainly made of recycled material from the aircraft industry.

 The first prototype was even made from old bicycle tires from the scrap yard and was assembled from a used wooden frame and an old windsurfing boom.
-From this prototype we developed the first bike trailer of reacha - the reacha DIY, Suitable for all those who want to "upcycle" their old bicycle tyres again.
+From this prototype we developed the first bike trailer of reacha - the reacha SPORT.
+Today, every reacha trailer is available as a DIY version, suitable for all those who want to "upcycle" their old bicycle tyres again.